-This run-flat tire type has a sidewall construction reinforced inside.
+This tire type has a sidewall construction reinforced inside.
 This construction controls the air loss from the tire in case of a puncture.
-Hence, it allows a few extra miles to be covered with a flat tire.
+A flat tire can cover a few extra miles.

-A support ring of hard rubber inside the run-flat tires inside helps in supporting the car’s weight and preventing air loss.
+A support ring of hard rubber inside the tires helps in supporting the car’s weight and preventing air loss.

 Let’s have a look at the pros and cons of run-flat tires:

 - Allows driving on a flat tire up to 100 kilometers

 - Better stability and grip with punctured tires